 4 Ways to Lead in a Volatile, Uncertain, Complex & Ambiguous (VUCA) World

-Considering the last two years of COVID, George Floyd’s death and the Black Lives Matter movement, the capitol riots, and now the war in Ukraine — it’s clear that we live in a complex, and frequently uncertain world.
+Considering the last few years of COVID, George Floyd’s death and the Black Lives Matter movement, the capitol riots, and now the wars in Ukraine and Israel-Palestine — it’s clear that we live in a complex, and frequently uncertain world.

 In thought leadership, coaching, management, or business, the acronym ‘VUCA’ is used to describe the Volatile, Uncertain, Complex, and Ambiguous landscape just about all of us are facing these days.